 Let’s talk first about the picture quality, the Samsung TV wins, you can definitely see a much better quality with 3D Active.
 But by saying that, it really doesn’t mean that 3D Passive is bad looking, the quality is still there and it’s still quite good!
 The Samsung Plasma is quite proud to have a 600 Hz refresh rate, altough it’s a bit of a marketing hype, Plasma do have an awesome refresh rate.
 Does it make a big difference compared to a mere 120 Hz of the LG?
 A bit, but really not much.
 Even the LG has a fast enough refresh rate so that our human eyes barely see a difference.

-Another point where the Samsung Plasma win is the viewing angle, you can really go at a steep angle and still watch the movie without any distortion.
+Viewing angle: Another point where the Samsung Plasma win is the viewing angle, you can really go at a steep angle and still watch the movie without any distortion.
 It’s quite different compared to the LG LED!
 But, honestly, who watch a movie at an angle?
 This is such a useless comparison.
-Same with the “blackness” of Plasma, there’s so much talk about it.
-I don’t understand why all this comparison of black everywhere.
-Other TVs produce a black that is… well… black enough!
-Maybe some people are watching too much science-fiction movie and just like the blackness of space a lot.

-The weight of the glasses for a 3D Active TV is heavier, it is however, not a big deal, the glasses they make today in 2013 are light enough to not be annoying.
-What’s annoying is that if they are rechargeable, you need to recharge them or buy new batteries all the time.
+Glasses: The weight of the glasses for a 3D Active TV is heavier, it is however, not a big deal, the glasses they make today in 2013 are light enough to not be annoying.
+What’s annoying is that they are rechargeable; meaning you need to recharge them or buy new batteries all the time.
 They are more expensive too, ranging from 30$ to 200$ each.
 3D Passive glasses are cheap, very lightweight, no battery in it, hassle free.